dgeb/json-api/format/index.md

 ### Collection Objects

-A "collection object" contains one or more of the attributes:
+A "collection object" contains one or more of the members:

 * `"ids"` - an array of IDs for the referenced resources.
 * `"type"` - the resource type.